-Deploying multiple clusters can be useful to provide application high availability across multiple availability zones or functionality for common management of deployments or migrations across multiple cloud providers, such as Amazon Web Services (AWS), Google Cloud, and Microsoft Azure.
+Deploying multiple clusters can be useful to provide application high availability across multiple availability zones, functionality for common management of deployments, or migrations across multiple cloud providers, such as AWS, Google Cloud, and Microsoft Azure.
 When managing multiple clusters, your orchestration tools will need to provide the security you require across the different deployed instances.
-As always, configuration, authentication, and authorization are key-as is the ability to pass data securely to your applications, wherever they run, and managing application policies across clusters.
-Red Had Advanced Cluster Management for Kubernetes provides:
+As always, configuration, authentication, and authorization are key-as is the ability to pass data more securely to your applications, wherever they run, and managing application policies across clusters.
+Red Hat Advanced Cluster Management provides:

-- Multicluster life-cycle management that allows you to create, update, and destroy Kubernetes clusters reliably, consistently, and at scale. - Policy-driven governance risk and compliance utilizes policies to automatically configure and maintain consistency of security controls according to industry corporate standards.
+- Multicluster life-cycle management that allows you to create, update, and destroy Kubernetes clusters reliably, consistently, and at scale. - Policy-driven governance risk and compliance that utilize policies to automatically configure and maintain consistency of security controls according to industry standards.
 You can also specify a compliance policy to apply across one or more managed clusters.